-There are many myths and misconceptions about laser eye surgery, and many people are apprehensive about getting treatment as they think it could be painful.
+There are many myths and misconceptions about laser eye treatment, and many people are apprehensive about getting surgery as they think it could be painful.

 In reality, the treatment itself is usually pain free, and any discomfort you may feel afterwards is minimal, so it really isn’t anything to worry about.
-Read on below to learn the truth about laser eye surgery pain and what to expect.
+Read on below to learn whether laser eye surgery hurts and what to expect after the treatment.

 Your surgeon will administer some eye drops to keep your eyes moist, with a mild anaesthetic to prevent any discomfort.
 Your eyes will then be held open using a sterile speculum.
 This might feel a little strange at first, but it if you relax you’ll soon get used to how it feels.
 If you are feeling particularly anxious about your surgery, your surgeon can also offer you a mild sedative to help you relax.